Audrey has owned and trained Malamutes from puppyhood into adulthood for over 15 years. She has also rescued many other

 Alaskan Malamutes make the top of the list for most misunderstood breeds—that is, except for people who know and love them.
 I happen to be one of those people.
 Understanding the Malamute is really not so hard.
 Think of a dog that has many human characteristics such as intelligence and sociability and you'll come to understand just a few of the most endearing qualities of the Malamute.

-However, that said, they can also be one of the most frustrating dog breeds you can ever own simply because they must (and I stress must with a capital "M") be kept busy and they must have a job to do.
+That said, they can also be one of the most frustrating dog breeds you can ever own simply because they must (and I stress must with a capital "M") be kept busy, and they must have a job to do.
 They are not the dog breed to sit idly by and be ignored.

 Alaskan Malamutes have been around for centuries.
 They are one of the "true" dog breeds and, much as people say they are part wolf, they, in fact, are not.
 They are an ancient breed of dog that was bred for one very important thing…and that thing was pulling.

 They get their name from the Mahlemut tribe of Alaskan Inuits and are known for their great strength.
 They are heavier than huskies, who are known for their speed and are usually the dogs that spring to mind when you think of speeding sleds pulled by snow dogs.

 While Malamutes pull just fine on a sled, they don't possess the quickness or the speed.
 But while they are not the fastest on the block, they definitely are the strongest.
 The Malamutes of old pulled entire loads of building materials across the ice and snow for their masters.
 They were also revered as a member of the family by their owners and lived by the tenets of mutual respect.

 Malamutes today are different in many respects because in our society they have little opportunity to be used as freight haulers.
 That is unless you train them to pull.
 Now why would someone want to do that, you might ask.